MoneyTransfers

 • Bank transfers

-Bank transfers are often the default option for sending money from South Africa to Benin.
+The default option for sending money from South Africa to Benin is often a bank transfer.

-By using a money transfer company such as WorldRemit for transfers from South Africa to Benin, you can send money via a bank transfer while benefitting from lower fees and more favorable exchange rates.
+Using a money transfer company, such as WorldRemit for transfers from South Africa to Benin, allows for sending via a bank transfer while benefitting from lower fees and more favorable exchange rates.

-With an average fee of ZAR678.75 to send money from South Africa to Benin, WorldRemit offers a great combination of competitive exchange rates and lower fees.
+With an average fee of ZAR25 to send money from South Africa to Benin, WorldRemit offers a great combination of competitive exchange rates and lower fees.

-Sending money from South Africa to Benin with a debit or a prepaid card is very simple with .
+Sending money from South Africa to Benin with a prepaid or debit card is easy with .

 • Credit cards

-Fee alert: using a credit card to transfer money often results in a fee being charged by your card issuer.
-That's why we recommend bank transfer or debit card instead.
+Fee alert: using a credit card to transfer money can mean a fee being charged by your card issuer.
+We recommend bank transfer or debit card instead.

 How we analyze the market